iago-srm/language-app/README.md

 It is a language learning platform.
 Users can sign in as either instructors or students.
 Instructors will author language learning activities and students will complete them and get written feedback from their instructors.

-Watch [this video](https://youtu.be/FuYyzwA2rWM) for a demonstration of how it works.
+Watch [this video](https://youtu.be/FuYyzwA2rWM) for a demonstration of how it works, or see the [application itself](https://language-app.isrm.link/).

 ![searching for activities](img/4.3.png)
 ![doing activity](img/4.4.2.png)